Free Weights Workout

-Free weights come in all shapes and sizes, including dumb bells, barbells, medicine balls, kettle balls and body blades.
+Free weights come in all shapes and sizes, including dumb bells, barbells, medicine balls, kettle balls, cardio bells and body blades.
 Free weights are my preferred type of equipment for resistance workouts for many reasons.

 Free weights workouts challenge more muscle groups, increase coordination and proprioception (awareness of the position of the body), and they are relatively inexpensive.